Abatement

 A vulnerable adult is someone aged 18 or over who has care and support needs that make them unable to fully protect themselves from abuse, neglect, or exploitation.

-The Wedding Gifts Exemption allows you to give tax-free gifts to someone getting married or entering a [civil partnership](/glossary/civil-partner), with the amount you can give depending on your relationship to the couple.
+The Wedding Gifts Exemption allows you to give tax-free gifts to someone getting married or entering a civil partnership, with amounts depending on your relationship to the couple.

 A will is a legal document that sets out your wishes for what should happen to your money, property, and possessions after you die.

-A [will](/glossary/will) search is the process of locating a deceased person's will by checking registries, probate records, solicitors, and other potential storage locations to ensure the most recent version is found.
+A will search is the process of locating a deceased person's will by checking registries, probate records, solicitors, and other storage locations to find the most recent version.

-A [will](/glossary/will) trust (or testamentary trust) is a legal arrangement created through your will that comes into effect when you die, placing your assets under trustees' control to manage and distribute.
+A will trust (or testamentary trust) is a legal arrangement created through your will that comes into effect when you die, placing your assets under trustees' control.

 A will writer is a professional who helps people create wills but isn't necessarily a qualified solicitor, with varying levels of training, regulation, and consumer protection.